direktiv/direktiv.github.io/docs/getting_started/advanced/timeout.md

 ```

 !!! warning "Timeouts in States"
     Direktiv is not automatically calculating timeouts.
-If an action has a 30 minute timeout the workflow timeout has to be increased as well to cater for long running actions.
+If an action has a 30 minute timeout the flow timeout has to be increased as well to cater for long-running actions.